hypo69/hypo/docs/gemini/en/consultant/src/utils/video.md

 from typing import Optional
 import asyncio
 from src.logger import logger
-from src.utils.jjson import j_loads, j_loads_ns  # Import j_loads, j_loads_ns

-MODE = 'dev'
+mode = 'dev'

 async def save_video_from_url(
     url: str,
     save_path: str
 ) -> Optional[Path]:
-    """Downloads a video from a URL and saves it locally.

-    Downloads a video from the specified URL and saves it to the given save path.
+    """Downloads a video from a given URL and saves it to a specified local path.
-    Handles potential network errors and file saving issues.

     :param url: The URL of the video to download.
     :param save_path: The path where the video should be saved.
-    :raises aiohttp.ClientError: If a network error occurs during the download.
+    :raises aiohttp.ClientError: If there's a network issue during download.
-    :returns: The path to the saved video file if successful, otherwise None.
+    :return: The path to the saved video file if successful, otherwise `None`.
     """
     save_path = Path(save_path)

     try:
+        # Establish an asynchronous HTTP session
         async with aiohttp.ClientSession() as session:
+            # Initiate the GET request for the video
             async with session.get(url) as response:
-                response.raise_for_status()  # Check for HTTP errors
+                # Validation: Check for HTTP errors

-                # Create necessary parent directories if they don't exist.
+                response.raise_for_status()

+                # Ensure destination directory exists
                 save_path.parent.mkdir(parents=True, exist_ok=True)

+                # Open the file for writing in binary mode
                 async with aiofiles.open(save_path, "wb") as file:
+                    # Stream the video data in chunks
                     while True:
+                        # Read data in chunks
                         chunk = await response.content.read(8192)
+                        # Exit loop when no more data is available
                         if not chunk:
                             break
+                        # Write the chunk to the file
                         await file.write(chunk)

-        # Validation: Check if the file was saved successfully and isn't empty.
+        # Check if the file was saved successfully
         if not save_path.exists():
-            logger.error(f"Failed to save video to {save_path}.")
+            logger.error(f"Failed to save video to {save_path}")
             return None

+        # Check if file size is 0
         if save_path.stat().st_size == 0:
             logger.error(f"Downloaded file {save_path} is empty.")
             return None